 Kokuyo KB also handles ink very well.
 I used a variety of nibs and inks on it and had no significant issues.
 As you can see in the ratings, there was no bleed through.
-I did see what may be a tiny bit of feathering with my Sailor zoom nib and J. Herbin Emerald of Chivor, but honestly it could just be a bit of paper texture giving the line an irregular edge.
-No other pen or inks showed any feathering.
+I did see what may be a tiny bit of feathering with my wet nibs and very saturated inks, but honestly it could just be a bit of paper texture giving the line an irregular edge.

 While it doesn’t have anything to do with the performance of this paper, I have to mention how good of a value this paper is.
 To find fountain pen friendly paper that is available in reams can be difficult, and finding paper that is actually enjoyable to use is even harder.
 Kokuyo KB is not only fun to use, but is extremely inexpensive.
 You can pick up a ream of 500 A4 sheets for the cost of a nice notebook.
 When I bought my ream, it came out to $0.04/sheet.
 At that price, you’ll have plenty of good paper to use and you won’t feel guilty using it.